wol-soft/beerplop/README.md

 ### Recover

-If something breaks completely, shutdown your containers, clear everything with `docker system prune -f && docker volume prune -f` and rebuild the application with `docker-compose up --build`.
+If something breaks completely, shutdown your containers, clear everything with `docker system prune -af && docker volume prune -f` and rebuild the application with `docker-compose up --build`.

 ## Contribute